ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 ##### Chrome Developer Tools

 The Chrome Browser gives us tool that are **indispensable** when developing websites.
 If you understand just two features (the "Elements" tab and the "JavaScript Console") and make use of them while coding, you will build great websites very quick.
-Please make yourself familiar by reading the [Introduction](https://www.bitdegree.org/learn/chrome-developer-tools) and chapters about [Elements](https://www.bitdegree.org/learn/inspect-element) and the [JavaScript Console](https://www.bitdegree.org/learn/javascript-console) on this [page](https://www.bitdegree.org/learn/chrome-developer-tools).
+Please make yourself familiar by reading the [Introduction](https://www.bitdegree.org/learn/chrome-developer-tools) as well as the chapters about [Elements](https://www.bitdegree.org/learn/inspect-element) and the [JavaScript Console](https://www.bitdegree.org/learn/javascript-console).

 ##### File Structure